hershamin/sling-tsi-builder-log/_posts/2024-06-21-horizontal-stabilizer-ribs-dimpling-1.md

 We started dimpling for the horizontal stabilizer **ribs**, using the _impact dimpling tool_ from Aircraft Spruce, details regarding the tool is provided in the _Tools_ section at the bottom.

+**Update:** Some dimple mishaps have been reported to sling technical and their response is in the relevant sections.
+Additionally, it was determined that the damage to the _1/8"_ dimple die caused some cracks, which was reported to airplane factory, and a replacement die is on the way.

 ## Ribs
 While dimpling the ribs using the impact tool, we ran into some mishaps such as the dimples being off-center and also some crack due to the impact getting misaligned for a second.
 Below images are from how the normal dimples came out.
 ![rib dimples 1](/assets/img/posts/empennage/ribs-dimple-1.jpg)